mattsiedenburg/PyWemo-WebUI/README.md

 **DISCLAIMER**

 I know enough Python and Flask to be dangerous but this is 100% "vibe coded" using GitHub Copilot with ChatGPT for the API and Claude Sonnet 4 for the web UI.

-Please don't ask me for support! ;)
+This might be the worst, most inefficient, most insecure implementation.

 I only have Belkin WeMo smart plugs and it works well enough for these.
 I can't speak to the functionality of other types of devices.

+**Please don't ask me for support!
+You'll probably get better answers from ChatGPT! ;)**

 ## TODO